SuperOfficeDocs/superoffice-docs/user-guide/en/diary/video-meetings.md

 3. Complete the information in the dialog as described in [The Dialog for follow-ups][2].

-If you have turned on e-mail invitations for the participants of the follow-up, an e-mail with a link to join the video meeting will be sent when the appointment is saved.
+If you have turned on e-mail invitations for the participants of the follow-up, an email with a link to join the video meeting will be sent when the appointment is saved.
 In the diary, follow-ups with video meetings are displayed with the icon ![icon][img3].

 > [!TIP]
 > Click ![icon][img4] to copy the video meeting link.
 You can then paste the link in the description of the appointment or send to others via direct messaging.
 Use the template variable {burl} to add the video meeting link to invitation templates.